Castlemaine Art Museum: Management

 Volunteers administered and managed the Castlemaine Art Gallery and Historical Museum for the first six decades of operations, opening Monday-Sunday 1-5pm and 2.30-5pm Sunday, but for a period having to close for lack of a caretaker.
+George Brentwood Clark was Honorary Secretary of the Castlemaine Art Gallery from 1915 until his death at 49 years in April 1937, his position being taken up by his wife in the following month.
 In 1962, the requirements of the Regional Galleries Association of Victoria necessitated the appointment of professional staff.
 This transition to being a managed cultural organisation was handled largely by Beth Sinclair (1919–2014) who, when she moved to Castlemaine in 1953, was introduced to the Gallery by her husband Alec who was on its committee.
 As reported in 1948 by Castlemaine Technical School lecturer in Art Colin Hunt to an audience at Horsham interested in repeating the success of Castlemaine Art Gallery and Museum;Women have been active in their support of the movement from its inception.
 They have contributed substantially to its success during the formative period, and are still active in committee.
 One holds the office of vice president and another leads the selection committee.Using her background in secretarial work she volunteered to catalogue works and organize the office systems.
 In 1963 Castlemaine hosted a meeting of the Victorian Public Galleries Association, and in May, Sinclair was able to announce that Castlemaine had secured its rating as one of four 'A' class regional galleries and would retain its government funding.